garyharan/fresh/README.md

 # ❤️ Fresh.Dating

-## Sample complex Rails Hotwire App with Mobile Integration
+## Sample Rails Hotwire App with Mobile Integration

 This is a sample Rails Hotwire application designed to support two mobile apps: one for Android and one for iOS.
 Both mobile apps are built using Hotwire Native, enabling a seamless, real-time user experience across platforms.